-When Apple rolls out their new iOS11 software this fall, there will be a new safety feature called “Do Not Disturb While Driving” mode.
+When Apple rolls out their new iOS11 software on Tuesday, September 19, there will be a new safety feature called “Do Not Disturb While Driving” mode that will keep calls, texts and notifications from distracting you when you are behind the wheel.
 The phone will use Bluetooth or WiFi to measure that you are driving and suggest activating the feature.
 If you are a passenger in a moving you vehicle, you can choose to ignore the prompt to activate Do Not Disturb.

 Here’s how it works: When the feature is active, your phone will silence all alerts and notifications and keep your screen dark.
 Anyone who is trying to send you a message will get an automated response telling them that you will see their message when you get to your destination.
 If the sender needs to get a hold of you immediately, they can reply “urgent” in the message to permit their text to get through to you.
 Users can also add certain people to a favorites list that will allow those select people to get through while the mode is still active.
 According to a report from Nasdaq, the feature will still allow CarPlay and Maps to work while activated.